 What Goes in Which Bin?

-The kerbside three-bin system for households in the City of Burnside includes the organics bin (green lid), recycling bin (yellow lid) and waste-to-landfill bin (red lid).
+The kerbside three-bin system for households in the City of Burnside includes the organics bin (green lid), recycling bin (yellow lid) and landfill bin (red lid).
+Households can also access 150 compostable bags per financial year and a kitchen caddy if your household does not already have one.
+This makes it easy to collect food scraps and place them in the green organics bin.
+For more information visit our Waste Collection webpage.

 Organics bin (green lid)

-For compostable materials, including fruit, vegetables, dairy, meat, garden clippings, shredded paper, pet waste, paper towels, pizza boxes and tissues.
+For compostable materials including garden waste, grass clippings, prunings, leaves, compostable bags, fruit, vegetables, dairy, meat, shredded paper, pet waste, paper towels, cardboard takeaway packaging, compostable coffee cups, pizza boxes and tissues.

 which-bin-organics-2_1.jpg(JPG, 228KB)